Best of Brick

 How to do research on a school

-Once you've found out your zoned school, do a search for it on the DOE site.
+Once you've found your zoned school, do a search for it on the DOE site and then click on the school's name.
 You'll get a lot of information, including the school quality guide, which is based on results from the NYC School Survey and more information on student achievement, and the quality review report, which is the result of a two-day visit by an experienced educator.
-Be aware that some of this information may be from prior years because of the pandemic.
-There were no state tests in 2020 and in 2021, families nearly 80 percent of students in third through eighth grades did not sit for the tests.
+Be aware that the reports might be from previous years as there were no state tests in 2020, and in 2021, nearly 80 percent of students in third through eighth grades did not sit for the tests.

 Another good place to do your research is InsideSchools's "staff picks,” which can be found by refining a search on the site.